-- The zero-surface tension ($\epsilon = 0$) evolution when a less viscous fluid pushes the more viscous fluid is ill-posed and generally not physically relevant. - With surface tension parameter $\epsilon \neq 0$, local existence results available for general shapes (Duchon & Roberts). - Numerical evidence (Almgren, '95) suggests that global existence of smooth solutions not expected for arbitrary initial conditions in displacement of more viscous fluid. - Stability of steady states and global existence for initial conditions close to a steady state is a more achievable goal.
+As mentioned before, $\epsilon = 0$ evolution when less viscous fluid pushes the more viscous fluid is ill-posed and generally not physically relevant.
+They do not appear as limits of $\lim{\epsilon \to 0^+}$ With $\epsilon \neq 0$ , local existence results available for general shapes (Duchon & Roberts).

+Numerical evidence (Almgren, '95) suggests that global existence of smooth solutions not expected for arbitrary initial conditions in displacement of more viscous fluid.

+Stability of steady states and global existence for initial conditions close to a steady state is a more achievable goal.
 Without injection or suction or external pressure gradient, a circular bubble in a quiescent fluid is a steady state.
-This is known to be asymptotically stable (Constantin & Pugh, '93, Escher & Simonett, '96, ..) for near circular shapes.
+This is known to be asymptotically stable (Constantin & Pugh, '93, Escher & Simonett, '96, ...) for near circular shapes.